mmoizulhaq/oz-builder-kit/README.md

 <img alt="Placeholder" src="./Doc/placeholder.png"/>
 </figure>

-To load an avatar into the scene that is not a pod member, drag AvatarPlaceholder from the content browser into the map.
+To load an avatar into the scene, drag AvatarPlaceholder from the content browser into the map.

-To specify a model and animation use the options presented in the details browser:
+To specify a model and animation use the options presented in the details browser, but this should only be done for testing purposes, in production the models are all loaded under control of the web controller.

 <figure>